sahug/ds-bert/README.md

 ```
 **Context Based Q&A**
 ```
+Example: BERT NLP - Question Answering using BERT and Tensorflow.

 input:({question: "who is the richest man on earth?", context: "Elon Musk just passed Jeff Bezos to become the richest man on earth", start: 0, end: 9})
 output: "Elon Musk"